HarperDB/hdbms/README.md

 ### Generate the certificate (ran from the root of this project)
 mkcert -key-file ./.cert/key.pem -cert-file ./.cert/cert.pem "localhost"

+NOTE: If you use Firefox, restart it to get the cert to take effect.

 ## Magic... how does it work?